dataclay/cli-tools/README.md

 ## Requirements for running the Templater CLI

 ### System Requirements
-As of Templater version 2.1.8 users should invoke the Templater CLI via the `templater.ps1` file on Windows and `templater.sh` file on macOS.
-Prior to Templater 2.1.8, the launcher script was written as a Microsoft Batch script for Windows, and an AppleScript file for macOS.
-These have been deprecated and are no longer supported.
+As of Templater version 2.1.8 users should invoke the Templater CLI via the [`templater.ps1`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater.ps1) file on Windows and [`templater.sh`](https://github.com/dataclay/cli-tools/blob/master/macOS/templater.sh) file on macOS.
+Prior to Templater 2.1.8, the launcher script was written as a Microsoft Batch script for Windows, and an AppleScript file for macOS — those are deprecated.

 >#### Windows Environment
 > + Windows PowerShell.
 Users should have privileges to run PowerShell scripts from the PowerShell prompt.